dima4p/challenge_bowling/README.md

 ## TODOs
 * I did not implement the check of pins reported assuming we can trust the request from the machine.
 So it has to be done
+* I've skipped creating specs for Ability, so they have to be written
 * To add more players
 * To add more tracks